Joseph Fielding: Migration west

 Following the death of Joseph Smith, and Fielding's brother-in-law, Hyrum, the church underwent a crisis over an appropriate successor for the church president.
 Fielding and both of his widowed sisters chose to follow Brigham Young and move west with the greater part of the Saints.

 Joseph described the scenes of chaos in the Battle of Nauvoo, "The poor Saints had to flee, sick or well.
 They hastened to the river but the citizens judged it not best to let men leave when they were so much needed, but the sick, the women and children got over as fast as they could.
 I went down to the bank of the river and found many of the Saints in distress.
 Some had left their goods and were destitute of food and clothing.
 Others had left their husbands in the battle.
 The cannons roared tremendously on both sides for several days."
-At Winter Quarters in 1847, Joseph and Hannah had a child Hyrum Thomas, but he died the same year.
-In due course, Joseph Fielding and his family made the trek to the Salt Lake Valley.
-There, two further children were born: Hannah Alice in 1849, and Sarah Ann in 1851.

 In September 1846, Joseph, his sisters Mary and Mercy, and their families were finally obliged to leave Nauvoo.
 Members of the Church had been leaving since February.
 Joseph sold his land for $4.50, some horses, a wagon, and some cloth.
 The group only just crossed the Mississippi River with its nine wagons, 21 cattle and 43 sheep, before Joseph’s land was taken over by the Nauvoo attackers, from where they fired into the city.
 Joseph described the scenes of chaos in the Battle of Nauvoo, "The poor Saints had to flee, sick or well.
 They hastened to the river but the citizens judged it not best to let men leave when they were so much needed, but the sick, the women and children got over as fast as they could.
 I went down to the bank of the river and found many of the Saints in distress.
 Some had left their goods and were destitute of food and clothing.
 Others had left their husbands in the battle.
 The cannons roared tremendously on both sides for several days."
 He supported his sisters, their children and stepchildren, traveling with them to Winter Quarters, Nebraska and, in 1848, to Utah.

 At Winter Quarters in 1847, Joseph and Hannah had a child Hyrum Thomas, but he died the same year.
 In due course, Joseph Fielding and his family made the trek to the Salt Lake Valley.
 There, two further children were born: Hannah Alice in 1849, and Sarah Ann in 1851.

 He settled near Mary's family in Millcreek, Utah.
 He died there on December 19, 1863, aged 66.
 Hannah survived him to die in 1877, aged 57.